Al Hamra

 🏛️ Historical Significance

-Al Hamra boasts a history spanning over 400 years.
-The town's architecture reflects its historical roots, with multi-story mudbrick houses featuring ceilings made of palm beams and fronds topped with mud and straw.
+Al Hamra's old village dates back over 400 years, with mud houses still standing today — a living museum of Omani Heritage.
 These structures were designed to provide insulation against the harsh desert climate.
 The town's layout includes narrow, winding alleys that foster a sense of community and offer shade during the hot summer months.
+The Bait Al Safah Museum offers a glimpse into traditional daily life, making it a highlight of Al Hamra Tours and Oman Cultural Tours.

 🏘️ Key Attractions